 9. Product Manufacturing

 The product manufacturing industry has rapidly grown in the recent decades.
 The economic growth of many nations has promoted the growth in consumerism in the population of such nations which has, in turn, triggered a demand for consumer goods.
 Thus, product manufacturing factories have cropped up everywhere.
 Often, such industries fail to meet the environmental safety standards and a lack of strict monitoring allows such industries to thrive.
-Product manufacturing involves the use of many chemicals and effluents from such manufacturing units are often loaded with pollutants like chromium, lead, cyanide, mercury, cadmium, etc., that polluted the environment around such units.
+Product manufacturing involves the use of many chemicals and effluents from the manufacturing units are often loaded with pollutants like chromium, lead, cyanide, mercury, cadmium, etc., that pollute the environment around such units.

 8. Chemical Manufacturing

 Chemical manufacturing refers to the production of a wide variety of chemicals like plastics, paints, explosives, dyes, pharmaceuticals, petrochemicals, and more.
 There is no doubt that these chemicals are beneficial to us in different ways but it is also true that significant volumes of toxic wastes and by-products are also generated during their production.
 The constantly changing market for chemicals leads to an alteration in technologies and processes used in these chemicals.
-Such changes make monitoring such industries an arduous task.
+These changes make monitoring such industries an arduous task.
 Irresponsible and unscrupulous practices often endanger the lives of those living near such chemical manufacturing due to environmental contamination induced diseases and disorders.

 7. Industrial Estates